SECTION 1 – TYPES OF INFORMATION WE COLLECT.

 b.
 Changes to information.
 You may change any of your information in your account by sending an email to us at firstname.lastname@example.org.
 You may request deletion of your information by us, but please note that we may be required (by law or otherwise) to keep this information and not delete it (or to keep this information for a certain time, in which case we will comply with your deletion request only after we have fulfilled such requirements).
 When we delete any information, it will be deleted from the active database, but may remain in our archives.

 c.
 Storage of information.
-We may store your DNA samples for up to a 6-month period, depending on storage availability and legal requirements.
-Per our AABB Accreditation, we must archive AABB Legal reports and data for a period of 5 years.
-Per our Ministry of Justice Accreditation, Legal reports and data are archived for a period of 6 months.
-Peace of Mind and International Legal reports and data are archived for a period or 2 years.
+We may store your DNA samples for up to a 6-month period pursuant to storage availability and accreditation requirements.
+Per AABB record archive requirements, records related to AABB-accredited casework shall be archived for a period of 5 years.
+Per the Ministry of Justice record archive requirements, records related to MoJ-accredited casework shall be archived for a period of 12 months.
+Records relating to peace of mind and notarized informational casework shall be archived for a period of 12 months.

 SECTION 6 – SECURITY OF YOUR INFORMATION.